theodorebje/aoc-2025/day-4/README.md

 ### Problem (1)

 It's time for grids adjacent cells, everyone!
-Our input is very simple this time, consisting of only periods (`.`, `U+002E`) and at-symbols (`@`, `U+0040`), which make up a grid.
+Our input is very simple this time, consisting of only periods (`.`, `U+002E`) for empty space and at-symbols (`@`, `U+0040`) for rolls of paper, which make up a grid.

-For each at-symbol, we need to count the number of adjacent cells that are *also* at-symbols.
-If there are only 3 or less at-symbols in the eight adjacent cells, we should increment a counter which we return at the end.
+For each roll of paper, we need to count the number of adjacent cells that are *also* taken up by a roll of paper.
+If there are only 3 or less rolls of paper in the eight adjacent cells, we mark the targeted roll of paper as "accessible", and we increment a counter which we return at the end.

 >[!NOTE]
->If an at-symbol is at the edge of the grid, we can assume that the grid edges
+>If a roll of paper is at the edge of the grid, we can assume that the grid
->are also made out of periods.
+>edges are also made out of empty space.

 Here's an example input: